odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/online_payment.rst

    :align: center
    :alt: Email with a link to view the invoice online on the Customer Portal.

-They can choose which Payment Acquirer to use by clicking on *Pay Now*.
+They can choose which Payment Provider to use by clicking on *Pay Now*.

 .. image:: online_payment/online-payment-pay-now.png
    :align: center